xgfone/configmanager/README.md

 2. (Optional) Set the CLI parser or add non-CLI parsers into the `Config`.
 3. Register the configuration options into `Config`.
 3. Call the method `Parse()` to parse the configurations.
-    1. Initialize the CLI parser and the other common parsers if they exist.
+    1. Call the method `Pre()` of the parsers in turn to initialize them.
-    2. Call the CLI parser to parse the CLI arguments.
+    2. Call the method `Parse()` of the parsers in turn to parse the options.
-    3. Call other parsers in turn according to the order that they are registered.
+    3. Call the method `Post()` of the parsers in turn to clean them.
     4. Assign the default value to the unresolved option if it has a default.
     5. Check whether some required options have not been unresolved.